etoile2feu/waiting-tools/README.md

 - This readme is temporary and will be better at the end of the day

-Waiting tool is a npm package to help you put delay in your code easily !
+Waiting tool is a npm package to help you puting delay in your code easily !
 Compatibility with JS and TS.

 Install with : ``npm i waiting-tools``</br>